ericdenser/Save-Codes/Saving codes/authorization.md

 ![Image01](LearningPaths/images/_protectingApi__keycloak_roles.png)

 4. Click on "Create Role"
-5. It will open a window asking the "Role Name" and "Description", name it as ADMIN(optional)
+5. It will open a window asking the "Role Name" and "Description", name it as ADMIN
 6. Click on save and the Role is successfully created.
+7. Create another Role named USER.

 ### Assigning the Role to a User